 Autofill

 IronVest has form-filling capabilities for passwords, identity profiles, and credit card details, so you can seamlessly access your online accounts.
-This can be done using biometrics as well.
+We like that every individual entry for these options allows you to decide where or not you want those fields to be autofilled or if you want to use a masked option instead.

 Password strength report

 IronVest’s dashboard will show you the passwords you’ve entered in a masked form, but it will still let you know the strength of those passwords.
-We tested this using an Amazon account and our password strength was considered to be very strong by its standards.
+We tested this by creating a Target account with a basic password and it was labeled as weak.

 There isn’t a specific tab for password strength, but when you go to the Access Guard, it will show you the accounts you have currently set up and their related password strengths.